ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

     6. LocalIPAddress aaa.bbb.ccc.ddd(Line 131)  change to our machine IP address

    **Once all the Configurations are done run the “freshclam.exe” and then run “clamd.exe”.**
+**External hardware Driver:**
+   This section covers the list of drivers required to communicate with the devices.
+   - To integrate with Scanner, windows WIA libraries are used.
+So, the respective service should be running and also the scanner specific driver should be installed.
+   - The application has been currently tested with CANON LiDE 120.

 **Database:**
    - The Derby database will be used to store the local transaction information along with Master and configuration data.